 To be able to use all PwrTest Scenarios, you must first provision a test computer for testing using Visual Studio and the WDK.
 For more information, see Configuring a Computer for Driver Deployment, Testing, and Debugging.

 Some scenarios require the power button driver that is part of Windows Driver Testing Framework (WDTF).
 WDTF (and the included power button driver) is automatically installed when you provision a system for testing using Visual Studio and the WDK.

 PwrTest.exe is installed with the WDK.
 To run Pwrtest on the test computer, you must copy PwrTest.exe from the computer where you installed the WDK.

-In the WDK for Windows 8 you can find PwrTest.exe in the Windows Driver Kit Tools directory (for example, C:\Program Files (x86)\Windows Kits\<version>\Tools\<platform>\PwrTest.exe).
+You can find PwrTest.exe in the Windows Driver Kit Tools directory (for example, C:\Program Files (x86)\Windows Kits\<version>\Tools\<platform>\PwrTest.exe).